behind the scenes

 As long as we’re still alive, every moment is a sweet invitation to break free and return to our original, most natural selves.
 Every second is an invitation to take the path of our heart’s deepest desires.

 Every failure can make it all better, and every attempt is a step toward soulful duty, of warriorship — of transforming all the broken into new and the destruction into the ressurection of a more alive, better version of you.

 Most people spend their life in the perpetual waiting room.
 We wait for the perfect time, for our turn to share, to shine and to explore the realm of unique creativity of ‘living’ that exists within every cell of our body.

 And while we’re waiting, the life we’re waiting for passes.

 But your life is already an organic work of art.

-It happens in your walk, the twinkle in your eye, the way you express yourself, the depth of truth within your thoughts and within your honest reactions to the world.
-It’s happening as we speak and every second between the rising and setting sun.
+It happens in your walk, the twinkle in your eye, the way you express yourself, the depth of truth within your thoughts and within your honest, most authentic reactions to the world.
+It’s sewn into the resistance, the excuses, the insensitivity and all the other distractions and reasons we procrastinate.

 Every heartbeat is creation.